NUDelta/Unravel/README.md

 1. Download the Extension [Visor.crx](https://raw.githubusercontent.com/NUDelta/Visor/master/dist/Visor.crx)
 2. Drag and drop Visor.crx into your chrome://extensions
+3. Refresh your page or relaunch Chrome
-3. Open your Elements Pane and click record to start seeing interactions
+4. Open your Elements Pane and click record to start seeing interactions

+    *Note: Visor will not monitor interactions in the chrome://extensions/ page.

 ## Preview